Lost-Ark-Market-Online/LostArk-Market-Watcher/README.md

 Audio files from [MixKit](https://mixkit.co/)

 ### Changelog
+### 0.6.0
+- Add support for Scanning Blue Crystal and Royal Crystal prices from Currency Exchange

 ### 0.5.1
 - lower strict entry rules, now avg price is optional and filled with lower price